SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/01-REST-API.md

 GET https://api.softuni.org/users/4078643
 ```

-If no error occurrs, the server returns a status code of 200 (OK).
+If no error occurs, the server returns a status code of 200 (OK).

 If the requested resource does not exist, it returns a 404 (Not Found) error.